-The next step is to determine whether the commercial or financial information is "confidential."12 In Critical Mass Energy Project v.
+The next step is to determine whether the commercial or financial information is "confidential."
+In Critical Mass Energy Project v.
 NRC, the D.C.
-Circuit drew an important distinction for Exemption 4 purposes between commercial information obtained under compulsion and commercial information provided voluntarily.13 In general, information submitted voluntarily has a lower threshold for withholding under Exemption 4 than information submitted under compulsion.
-Later, in Center for Auto Safety v.
-National Highway Traffic Safety Administration, the D.C.
+Circuit drew an important distinction for Exemption 4 purposes between commercial information obtained under compulsion and commercial information provided voluntarily.
+In general, information submitted voluntarily has a lower threshold for withholding under Exemption 4 than information submitted under compulsion.
+Later, in Center for Auto Safe1, Stational Highway Traffic Safety Administration, the D.C.
 Circuit analyzed this distinction and explained that:

-In determining that the submission was not mandatory, we hold that actual legal authority, rather than parties' beliefs or intentions, governs judicial assessments of the character of submissions.
-We reject the argument that, in assessing submissions for the purpose of Exemption 4 analysis, we should look to subjective factors, such as whether the respondents believed that the Information Request was voluntary, or whether the agency, at the time it issued the request for
+In determining that the submission vas not mandatory, we hold that actual legal authority, rather than parties' beliefs or intentions, governs judicial assessments of the character of submissions.
+We reject the argument that, in assessing submissions for the purpose of Exemption 4 analysis we should look to subjective factors, such as whether the respondents believed that the Information Request was voluntary, or whether the agency, at the time it issued the request for information, considered the request to be mandatory.
+Focusing on parties' intentions, for purposes of analyzing submissions under Exemption 4, would cause the court to engage in spurious inquiries into the mind.
+On the other hand, linking enforceability and mandatory submissions creates an objective test; regardless of what the parties thought or intended, if an agency has no authority to enforce an information request, submissions are not mandatory.

-10 See Defenders of Wildlife v.
-U.S. Dep't of the Interior, 314 F. Supp.
-2d 1, 15 (D.D.C.
-2004) (finding that draft severance agreements that contained "financial information surrounding [the Deputy Secretary's] separation from his former company . . . are within the common understanding of the term 'financial information'"); Wash.
+975 F.2d at 880.

 Post Co. v.
 HHS, 690 F.2d 252, 266 (D.C.
 Cir.
 1982) (but also holding that mere "list of non-federal employment" was not "financial" within the meaning of Exemption 4).

-11 See, e.g., Gulf & Western Indus. v.
+&lt;sup>11 See, e.g., Gulf & Western Indus. v.
 U.S., 615 F.2d 527, 529-530 (D.C.
 Cir.
 1979) (contractor information contained in agency audit report).

-12 As stated above, the third prong of the text of Exemption 4 also protects non-confidential commercial or financial information that is "privileged."
+&lt;sup>12 As stated above, the third prong of the text of Exemption 4 also protects non-confidential commercial or financial information that is "privileged."
 However, it is uncommon for the Agency to possess such information, and judicial decisions relating to privilege in the context of Exemption 4 are rare.
 See, however, McDonnell Douglas Corp. v.
-EEOC, 922 F. Supp.
+EEOC, 922 F.Supp.
 235, 242-243 (E.D.
 Mo.
 1996) (reverse FOIA), appeal dismissed, No. 96-2662 (8th Cir.
 Aug.
 29, 1996) (finding Exemption 4 to apply to attorney-client information submitted by corporation).